klandergren/jekyll-last-commit/README.md

 # jekyll-last-commit

 [Jekyll](https://jekyll.rb) plugin to access the last commit information for a file.

+Use cases:

+- accessing the last commit date for a site page or document
+- getting the committer for a site page or document
+- performant access to `page.last_modified_at` for Jekyll sites with very large page counts (100s+)

+Inspired by the work done at [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) and aimed at improved performance.
+Seeks to be drop-in replacement.
 Uses [libgit2/rugged](https://github.com/libgit2/rugged) rather than spawning a process.
-Inspired by the work done at [gjtorikian/jekyll-last-modified-at](https://github.com/gjtorikian/jekyll-last-modified-at) and aimed at improved performance.

-Especially useful to get `page.last_modified_at` for Jekyll sites with very large page counts (100s+).

 **Important:**